MUSEUMS – HONG KONG ISLAND*

 - http://www.lcsd.gov.hk/ce/Museum/Arts/en_US/web/ma/tea-ware.html

-Hong Kong Museum of Coastal Defence entrance on Tung Hei Road.
+Hong Kong Museum of the War of Resistance and Coastal Defence entrance on Tung Hei Road.
 The museum covers a large site, partially accessed by lift and bridge

 The museum opened to the public in July 2000 having been converted from the 100-year-old Lei Yue Mun Fort.
 The museum occupies a large site on a hill overlooking the eastern approaches to Victoria Harbour with panoramic views.
 There are two main areas, the Redoubt and the outdoor Historical Trail.
 The Redoubt was built in 1887 and was regarded as a large-scale fortification of the British Forces.
 Eighteen casemates were constructed to serve as barrack rooms, magazines, shell store and coal store.
 There was also an open courtyard in the centre of the Redoubt for assembly.
 Following restoration the Redoubt houses the permanent exhibition on the history of coastal defence in Hong Kong.
 The Historical Trail preserves various military structures including the Ditch, Torpedo Station, Caponiers, Artillery Barracks, Batteries and Underground Magazines.